inntran/git-benchmark-testdata/Menkib/Fulah.markdown

 course of action that would bring him greater comfort and happiness: he drove to the mall and bought imported consumer electronics goods.

-MORAL OF THE STORY:  Invest in foreign consumer electronics manufacturers.
+MORAL OF THE STORY:  Invest in fo consumer electronics manufacturers.
 		-- Tom Annau
 ... eighty years later he could still recall with the young pang of his original joy his falling in love with Ada.